prabhupavitra/prabhupavitra.github.io/_learning/NLP Pipeline.md

 <span style="font-family:Georgia; font-size:16px;"> If there's one form of media which we are exposed to every single day, it's text.
 There is huge amounts of data created by people and devices, every single day.
 This data includes and is not limited to comments on social media, product reviews, tweets and reddit messages.
 Generally speaking, the data from these sources are useful for the purposes of research and commerce. </span>

-<span style="font-family:Georgia; font-size:16px;"> A NLP pipeline, refers to the series of steps involved in a text-processing pipeline used for any NLP application development.
-In this article, we will learn about the various steps involved and how they play important roles in solving the NLP problem. </span>
+<span style="font-family:Georgia; font-size:16px;"> An NLP pipeline, refers to the series of steps involved in a text-processing pipeline used for any NLP application development.
+In this article, we will learn about the various steps involved and how they play important roles in solving the NLP problem.
+This article is part of **Natural Language Processing** series where we cover most prominent building blocks in building Natural Language Processing(NLP) applications.
+In this article, we shall discuss various stages involved in a data-driven NLP pipeline.</span>

-<span style="font-family:Georgia; font-size:16px;"> The key stages of a NLP pipeline for a data-driven NLP system are as follows.</span>
+<span style="font-family:Georgia; font-size:16px;"> The key stages of an NLP pipeline for a data-driven NLP system are as follows.</span>

 <span style="font-family:Georgia; font-size:16px;"> 1.
 [Data acquisition](#data-acquisition)</span>
 <span style="font-family:Georgia; font-size:16px;"> 2.
 [Text cleaning](#text-cleaning)</span>